-Wholesome food, aromatic coffee, eclectic furniture, welcoming decor and warm conversation, CIBI is a space where people can gather and chat – enjoy food and inspire each other, and take their discoveries and treasures home with them.
+With wholesome food, aromatic coffee, eclectic furniture, welcoming decor and warm conversation, CIBI is a space where people can gather and chat – enjoy food and inspire each other.
+Then take their discoveries and treasures home with them.

-On the weekends, we serve special Japanese breakfast plates inspired by my grandmother’s home cooking.
+We serve Japanese breakfast plates inspired by Meg's grandmother’s home cooking.
 It’s a treat of Japanese home cooking that touches on childhood flavours and way of life.

 EVENTS AND SPACES